-The church had a tumultuous history, being repeatedly destroyed and rebuilt after the earthquakes that occurred in the area.
+The church had a tumultuous history, being repeatedly destroyed and rebuilt after the earthquakes occurred in the area.

 A first church was built around 1086 on the ruins of the Achilliane Baths dating back to Roman times.
-On 4 February 1169, an earthquake completely destroyed the ceiling of the church, killing many people gathered in the Cathedral.
-In 1194, under the reign of Henry VI, a fire caused considerable damage.
+On February 4, 1169, an earthquake completely destroyed the ceiling of the church, killing many people gathered in the Cathedral.
+In 1194, under the reign of Henry VI, a fire caused considerable damage to the structure.

-In 1693, the earthquake that struck the area destroyed the Cathedral almost completely, leaving only the apse and the facade.
+In 1693, the terrible earthquake of Val di Noto destroyed the Cathedral almost completely, leaving only the apse and the facade.
 The bell tower was also put to the ground.

-The reconstruction of the church was made in the 18th century.
+The reconstruction of the church was made during the 18th century.
 The current building is the work of the architect Girolamo Palazzotto, who is responsible for the interior, while Giovanni Battista Vaccarini designed the facade, which was built between 1734 and 1761.

 In 1857, the bell tower was completed, and the current layout of the churchyard was built in the 19th century.

 The second order also has six columns and two smaller ones on each side of the large central window.
-The orders are adorned with marble statues of St. Agatha, in the middle, above the main door, Saint Euplius, on the right, and Saint Birillus, on the left.
+The orders are adorned with marble statues of Saint Agatha in the middle, above the main door, Saint Euplius on the right, and Saint Birillus on the left.

 The main wooden door consists of thirty-two panels, finely carved, illustrating various portraits and scenes.
-On each side of the main door are the marble statues of St. Peter and St. Paul.
+On each side of the main door are the marble statues of Saint Peter and Saint Paul.

-The dome of the church dates back to 1802, built after a project by Carmelo Battaglia.
+The dome of the church dates back to 1802, built on a project by Carmelo Battaglia.
 The dome is equipped with columns and large windows that illuminate the interior.
 Between 1867 and 1869, the architect Carmelo Sciuto Patti built the current bell tower and the lantern of the dome.

 The church has a Latin cross plan, with a nave and two aisles.
-The apse dates back to the original construction from the 12th century.
+The apse dates back to the original construction of the 12th century.